Keyboard shortcuts

 4. Data Sharing Primitives: Detailed mechanisms for safe shared access:

-• Arc<T>: For thread-safe shared ownership (atomic reference counting).
+• Arc<T>: For thread-safe shared ownership (atomic reference counting), providing shared immutable access by default.

-• Mutex<T>: For synchronized, exclusive mutable access (RAII guards).
+• Mutex<T>: For synchronized, exclusive mutable access (RAII guards providing exclusive references).

-• RwLock<T>: For allowing concurrent readers or a single writer (RAII guards).
+• RwLock<T>: For allowing concurrent shared readers or a single exclusive writer (RAII guards).

 • Condvar: For thread synchronization based on conditions, used with Mutex.

-• Atomic Types (std::sync::atomic): For lock-free atomic operations on primitives, requiring careful memory ordering.
+• Atomic Types (std::sync::atomic): For lock-free atomic operations on primitives, enabling concurrent shared access to simple values, requiring careful memory ordering.

-5. Scoped Threads (std::thread::scope): Showcased how scoped threads lift the 'static requirement, allowing threads to safely borrow data from their parent stack frame.
+5. Scoped Threads (std::thread::scope): Showcased how scoped threads lift the 'static requirement, allowing threads to safely borrow (both shared and exclusive references) data from their parent stack frame.

 6. Message Passing (std::sync::mpsc): Presented channels (Sender/Receiver) as an alternative model based on transferring ownership of messages, avoiding direct shared state.
 Mentioned advanced channel crates (crossbeam-channel).